How Much Effect Does Body Fat Athlete Performance?

 I tell them that if they carry around 20 pounds of extra body mass in fat, it’s non-contractile tissue and doing nothing but slowing them down.
 I tell them it’s like wearing a 20 lb weight vest or backpack all day, every day.
 It will definitely decrease performance and overall energy and recovery ability.

 Why do most athletes have such a low body fat athlete percentage?

 Thus fat is not needed in most sports to be a breakdown as energy.
 But of course, a sport like shot put and sumo has athletes who have a higher fat percentage.
-This is because the higher fat percentage does not decrease the performance.
+This is because the higher fat rate does not decrease the performance.
 The extra fat comes with extra muscle strength for the shot putter.
-For the sumo wrestler, the extra fat will make the center of gravity lower and make it harder for the opponent topple the sumo wrestler.
+For the sumo wrestler, the excess fat will make the center of gravity lower and make it harder for the opponent to topple the sumo wrestler.

 Does muscle provide insulation for athletes who lack body fat athlete?

 Muscle isn´t exactly insulation, but it does generate body heat as the more muscle mass you have, the higher your metabolism is.
 Metabolism generates heat.
 That is why many people with increased muscle mass levels have a higher tolerance to cold and often even feel hot.